George-Gabechava/TOP-Members-Only/README.md

+The secret code to enter the club is "George" (case sensitive).

 An exclusive clubhouse app where members can write anonymous posts.
 Non-members can't see who the author was of each message nor the date of each message.

-The secret code to enter the club is "George" (case sensitive).
+Admins can delete posts.

 This project uses authentication and PostgreSQL to manage users and messages.